Meta tags can be a valuable tool in your SEO arsenal.

 Title Tags

-It is also used by social media platforms to show the title of your page when it is shared on social media.
+They are also used by social media platforms to show information about your page when it is shared.

 Your title tag should be: